Tofersen: History

+The FDA approved tofersen for priority review, orphan drug, and fast track designations.

+Clinical trials

-The effectiveness of tofersen was evaluated in a 28-week, randomized, double-blind, placebo-controlled clinical study in 147 participants with weakness attributable to amyotrophic lateral sclerosis and a superoxide dismutase 1 (SOD-1) mutation confirmed by a central laboratory.
-The study randomly assigned 108 participants in a 2:1 ratio to receive treatment with either tofersen 100 mg (n = 72) or placebo (n = 36) for 24 weeks (three loading doses followed by five maintenance doses).
-The participants were approximately 43% female; 57% male; 64% White; and 8% Asian.
-The average age was 49.8 years (range from 23 to 78 years).
+Tofersen's effectiveness was evaluated in a 28-week, randomized, double-blind, placebo-controlled clinical study with 147 participants with weakness attributable to ALS and a lab-confirmed SOD-1 mutation.
+The study randomly assigned 108 participants in a 2:1 ratio to receive treatment with either tofersen 100 mg (n = 72) or placebo (n = 36) for 24 weeks (3 loading doses followed by 5 maintenance doses).
+Approximately 43% were female; 57% male; 64% White; and 8% Asian.
+The average age was 49.8 years (23-78).

-The stage III clinical trial was conducted by the Neuroscience Institute and Sheffield Institute for Translational Neuroscience (SITraN), both at the University of Sheffield.
+The stage III clinical trial was conducted by the Neuroscience Institute and Sheffield Institute for Translational Neuroscience (SITraN) at the University of Sheffield.

-The US Food and Drug Administration (FDA) granted the application for tofersen priority review, orphan drug, and fast track designations.

 Society and culture

 Economics

-Only around 1-2% of ALS cases diagnosed in the United States each year carry the specific SOD1 mutation targeted by the drug.
+Around 1-2% of US ALS cases carry the specific SOD1 mutation targeted by the drug.
 Fewer than 500 patients a year are expected to be eligible for the drug, which is expected to cost over $100,000 for a year's treatment.